hande-qmc/hande/documentation/manual/input/systems/uegs.rst

     Optional.
 Default: 0 in each dimension.

     Apply a twist to the wavevector grid.
-The twist is an *ndim*-dimensional vector in units of :math:`2\pi`.
+The twist is an :math:`N`-dimensional vector in units of :math:`2\pi`.
 The twist angle should be within the first Brillouin zone, and hence the components should be between -0.5 and +0.5. chem_pot